jgvfwstone/ArtificialIntelligenceEngines/README.md

 # Artificial Intelligence Engines

-**NOTE: THIS WHOLE REPOSITORY IS A DRAFT, which will be completed before the book is published.**

 Computer code collated from various sources for use with the book:

 [Artificial Intelligence Engines: A Tutorial Introduction to the Mathematics of Deep Learning](https://jim-stone.staff.shef.ac.uk/AIEngines/)